Hiking Montgo Mountain on the Mediterranean Coast of Spain’s Costa Blanca

 - Stay on the trail.
 Hey, this is basic boy scouts stuff.
 It’s not only so you don’t get lost, but also to preserve the natural environment from unnecessary erosion.
 So respect the terrain and don’t go off trail!

-Our Video of Hiking Montgo
+Our Videos of El Montgo

 Well there you have it!
 Now you too can explore and summit El Montgo.
 We’ve met several people, local Spaniards included, who say that Montgo is magical and holds a powerful energy in this area.
 For many, it’s one of the countless highlights and attractive factors of living here in Denia, Spain.